ULE-Alliance/hanfun/README.md

 The applications communicate over TCP/IP.

 The support for this transport layer is based on the [libuv](https://github.com/joyent/libuv).

-This is download and build automatically when building the example applications is requested, and requires that you have the **git** executable on your path.
+This is downloaded and build automatically when building the example applications is requested.

 To build the example applications, issue the following commands (on the root of the project):